 The menstrual cycle occurs because of a complex relationship between hormones from the brain and ovaries.
 This leads to the development and release of an egg from the ovary (ovulation) and growth of the internal lining (endometrium) of the uterus, to prepare it for pregnancy.

 When the hormones signal to the uterus that there is no pregnancy, the lining starts to break down and separate from the wall of the uterus, beginning the period.
 Once the lining has separated from the wall of the uterus, the cycle starts again.

 How long is a normal menstrual cycle?

 Menstrual cycles vary between women and are measured from the first day of the period to the first day of the next period.
-In adolescents a cycle may be as long as 45 days, however by the 20s-30s a cycle is usually between 21-38 days.
+In adolescents, a cycle might be as long as 45 days; however, by the time a woman reaches her 20s-30s, a cycle is usually between 21 and 38 days.